industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

 To start the Docker container, follow these steps:

-1. Open Docker (Docker Compose Solution).
+*Note: Linux device is used for this application example*

+1. Go to your device.
-2. Open the "development-kit" folder.
+2. Open the "development-kit" folder from the downloaded and extracted zip file.
    The following components are contained in it:
    - documentation
      Here you will find, for example, the user documentation and the routes (OpenAPI) for the Data Service.